bentomhall/nih-system/spells/SpellsQ-Z.md

 **Duration:** Concentration, up to 1 minute

-A beam of brilliant light flashes out from your hand in a 5-foot-wide, 60-foot-long line.
+A beam of brilliant sunlight flashes out from your hand in a 5-foot-wide, 60-foot-long line.
 Each creature in the line must make a Constitution saving throw.
-On a failed save, a creature takes 6d8 radiant damage and is blinded until your next turn.
+On a failed save, a creature takes 5d8 radiant damage and is blinded until your next turn.
 On a successful save, it takes half as much damage and isn’t blinded by this spell.
 Undead and oozes have disadvantage on this saving throw.

 You can create a new line of radiance as your action on any turn until the spell ends.